-I've been using dating apps for about four years now, so pretty much since they hit the dating scene and since I first became single.
+I've been using since they hit the dating scene and I first became single.
 Since 2013, the use of dating sites and apps has nearly tripled among young millennials, so I knew I wasn't alone in how much I was depending on them in the past few years.
 But that's exactly why deleting them for a month last year as part of Bustle's App-less April was so important — because dating apps were the only way I knew how to date.
-And they were frustrating AF.
+And they were incredibly frustrating.

 "I suggest a break to my clients all the time," says Ravid Yosef, dating and relationship coach, tells Bustle.
 "Sometimes our energy is what's attracting others and if we don't have enough self-care in our life or get obsessive with our notifications, we start looking for validations outside of ourselves.
 Which in turn attracts the wrong kind of attention."

 After a month of evaluating my dating habits, better (but way fewer) first dates, and a revelation that I actually loved being single despite how dating apps were making me feel about it, I was grateful for my app-less month.
-I eventually went back on dating apps a few months later, but with an entirely new attitude and a few modifications to the apps I was using.
-The hardest part of the challenge though was actually meeting people IRL, which you know, is the whole point.
+I eventually went back on dating apps a few months later, but with an entirely new attitude and some changes to how I was using them.
+The hardest part of the challenge though was actually meeting people IRL, which you know, was also the whole point of it.

 While that didn't happen overnight, offline dating was something I started to work on and prioritize during App-less April.
-And while I've had success with that lately, figuring out how to meet people offline be a major a focus for this year's dating app detox.
 Which brings me to this year's App-less April, where I challenge *you* to delete your dating apps for the entire month of April.

 Who's the challenge for?

-You may be newly single, perpetually single, starting to date someone new, addicted to your apps, or even hating your dating apps, whatever the case, this challenge isn't to prove dating apps are bad, don't work, or that you should delete them forever.
-In fact, I think the challenge will help you use them better.
+You may be newly single, perpetually single, dating someone new, glued to your apps, or even hating your dating apps.
+Whatever the case, this challenge isn't to prove dating apps are all bad, don't work, or that you should delete them forever.
+In fact, I think the challenge can help you use them better.
 I know plenty of people they've worked for, and they've been a great tool for me in meeting new people.

 But like any area of our lives, it's important to take a step back and evaluate our behavior — especially when our well-being is involved — and with 125 percent of millennials being more likely to admit they're addicted to the process of dating than other generations, according to Match's 2017 Singles in America survey, there's no doubt that other areas of your life are being affected by dating apps.
 App-less April is like a Sober January or Whole30 for your dating life.